nero19960329/python-nextjs-template/README.md

 # python-nextjs-template

-This is a minimal template for running a full stack webapp with docker-compose, Python FastAPI, NextJS, and PostgreSQL.
+This is a minimal template for running a full stack webapp with docker-compose, Python FastAPI, NextJS, PostgreSQL and SQLAlchemy.

 This will set up a small webapp that retrieves and inserts `test` items stored in PostgreSQL through a Python API.